bashaus/snapback/README.md

 ### Setup

-Run the following command to check and install Blanketdb
+Run the following command to check and install Snapback

 To start using this application, you must run this once:

-    sudo ./blanketdb install
+    sudo snapback install

 This creates the appropriate directories and checks that you have the required programs installed.